Overwhelmed In Life? How To Learn To Say No

 If you struggle with people-pleasing, then you may find that you feel guilty when you say “no” to someone.
 You may be afraid that they won’t like you anymore or that they’ll be mad at you.
 This can cause you to apologize when you’re turning down a request.
 You don’t need to do this.

-One reason it can be helpful to give yourself time before answering is that you should carefully think about what you agree to.
+Another reason it can be helpful to give yourself time before answering is that this gives you the opportunity to think about what you may be agreeing to.
 Sometimes people are asking you to commit to things that may require a lot of your time and energy.
-If you are in the habit of agreeing too quickly, you may not really understand what you agree to.
+If you are in the habit of agreeing too quickly, you may not really understand what you're agreeing to.

 Don’t be afraid to ask questions and gather more information before agreeing or disagreeing.
 Learn what will be required of you so you can see if it’s something you want to say “yes” to or not.
 Don’t allow others to make you feel rushed into answering.
 If they are trying to do that, then it may be better to say “no” because you don’t have a clear understanding of what the expectations would be on you.